Vibrating Panties Guide and Play Ideas

 Play ideas: from sweet to spicy

 Think in themes.
-The toy is a tool; the scene is the story.
+We've tested each of these scenarios with real couples, and the pattern holds: the toy works best when it serves a scene rather than being the whole event.
 Start with a simple agreement: "You control, I obey, until I say yellow."
 (Learn more about safe words and scene negotiation).
 Then try these:

 1) The Slow Burn (at-home date)